tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/delegate-access-with-shared-access-signature.md

 ---
 title: Delegate access by using a shared access signature - Azure Storage
-description: Learn how to provide a shared access signature to users who shouldn't be trusted with your storage account key when you want to delegate access to certain storage account resources.
+description: Learn how to provide a shared access signature to clients who shouldn't be trusted with your storage account key when you want to delegate access to certain storage account resources.
 author: tamram

 ms.date: 12/18/2019